-As independent petroleum engineers, we hereby consent to the inclusion of our reserves report and audit letter relating to HighPeak Energy, Inc.'s proved oil and natural gas reserves estimates and associated estimates of future net revenues and their present value as of December 31, 2020, included in or made a part of HighPeak Energy, Inc.'s Registration Statement on Form S-1.
+As independent petroleum engineers, we hereby consent to the inclusion of our reserves report and audit letter relating to of HighPeak Energy, Inc.'s proved oil and natural gas reserves estimates and associated estimates of future net revenues and their present value as of December 31, 2020, included in or made a part of HighPeak Energy, Inc.'s Amendment No. 1 to Registration Statement on Form S-1.
 We also consent to the references to our firm contained in the Registration Statement, including in the related prospectus under the caption "Experts."